Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 You have a way of connecting with the less savoury members of society.

 You can speak, read, and write Thieves' Cant.
-Additionally, you have **:d20-adv: Advantage**{.d20} whenever you make an ability check when interacting with those who understand Thieves' Cant—such as criminals, rogues, or other disreputable figures.
+Additionally, you have **:d20-adv: Advantage**{.d20} whenever you make Charisma check when interacting with those who understand Thieves' Cant—such as criminals, rogues, or other disreputable figures.

 ### Level 3: Bruiser's Might